ThePotatoPvP/Nekotato-Public/README.md

 # Nekotato-Public
-The public version of nekotato's git
+The public version of nekotato's git without all the files including gif links